Incognito/rumprun_wiki_wiki/Home.md

 access device registers to send and receive packets.

-The *anykernel* architecture of NetBSD allows running unmodified kernel drivers outside of the regular operating system kernel as *rump kernels*.
-A rump kernel is executed in the thread context of the host, thus allowing *integration* of kernel drivers instead of virtualization.
-To request services such as memory or I/O access, a rump kernel uses a high-level *hypercall interface*.
+The *anykernel* architecture of NetBSD allows running unmodified kernel drivers outside of the operating system kernel as *rump kernels*.
+A rump kernel is executed in the thread context of the host, thus allowing full *integration* of kernel drivers.
+For example, it is possible to integrate the NetBSD TCP/IP stack into an existing product as a rump kernel without first having to extract the TCP/IP stack from the NetBSD kernel.

+To request services such as memory or
-For a rump kernel to able to run on a platform, a hypercall implementation for the platform must exist.
-Currently, there are four open source implementations of the rump kernel hypercall
+I/O access, a rump kernel uses a high-level *hypercall interface*.
+Currently, there are four open source implementations:
-interface:

 -   The POSIX (i.e. userspace) implementation is included in the NetBSD tree and allows rump kernels to run in processes on most operating systems such as NetBSD, Linux and Solaris.